 In an HTML document, hyperlinks are active (clickable), but other cross-references inserted by LibreOffice are not active links.

-An object such as a image is saved as a separate file.
+An object such as an image is saved as a separate file.
 However, if that object has been placed in a frame (for example, with an associated caption), it is not saved and does not appear in the HTML document; instead, the name of the frame appears.

 Relative and absolute hyperlinks